My visit to an Indigenous cultural centre transformed the way I saw Whistler and the world

-The Squamish Lil’wat Cultural Centre (SLCC) showcases the aboriginal history, culture, art and spirituality of this region.
-Whistler — the mountain and surrounding area — is the borderland between the Squamish and Lil’wat First Nations, and the land historically belonged to both, which is why the museum and cultural centre was built here.
+The Squamish Lil’wat Cultural Centre (SLCC) showcases the Indigenous history, culture, art and spirituality of this region.
+Whistler — the mountain and surrounding area — is the borderland between the Squamish and Lil’wat nations, and the land historically belonged to both, which is why the museum and cultural centre was built here.

-The stunning, glass-fronted building houses exhibitions, artifacts, a cafe that serves native-inspired foods and a store that sells locally made arts and crafts.
+The stunning, glass-fronted building houses exhibitions, artefacts, a cafe that serves Indigenous-inspired foods and a store that sells locally made arts and crafts.
 The grounds feature walking trails and traditional dwellings, including a longhouse, where you can try your hand at making a cedar bracelet.

 My guide, a young woman named Charlamain Mersades Jim, is one of four siblings in the same family who work at the SLCC.
 My tour started with Charlamain performing a Women’s Warrior Song.
 It was followed by a short and informative movie, a guided tour of the building and exhibits and finally a chance to experience making a craft (a cedar bracelet).